-Upgrades of the road network to improve walking and cycling infrastructure in planning, design and construction stages (2019-2023) include:
+Upgrades to the road network that is in planning, design and construction stages (2019-2023) and will improve walking and cycling, include:

-- extension of Onverwacht Street from N2 to Sir Lowry's Pass Road planning - Broadway Boulevard (R44) from Beach Road to Main Road construction - Kommetjie Road from Corsair Way to Lekkerwater construction - Ou Kaapseweg from Kommetjie Road to Noordhoek Road construction - Houmoed Avenue: complete the extension along Vlei between Masiphumelele and Noordhoek Main Road planning - completion of the road network for Plattekloof Road, Tygervalley Road, Symphony Way, R44, Kruispad - planning
+- Extension of Onverwacht Street from N2 to Sir Lowry's Pass Road planning phase. - Broadway Boulevard (R44) from Beach Road to Main Road planning phase. - Kommetjie Road from Corsair Way to Lekkerwater construction phase. - Ou Kaapseweg from Kommetjie Road to Noordhoek Road construction phase. - Houmoed Avenue: completion of the extension along Vlei between Masiphumelele and Noordhoek Main Road planning phase. - Completion of the road network for Plattekloof Road, Tygervalley Road, Symphony Way, R44, Kruispad planning phase.

-9.5 Five-year programme to build NMT networks and promote behaviour change
+9.4 City-wide NMT Programme: Five-year programme for new NMT infrastructure and to promote behaviour change